MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 >[!IMPORTANT]
 > Once you are in Native Mode, or have started the file migration process, you can't go back.
+> Notify users that files will be deleted and files in private messages might disappear.

+## What happens when you start the Tool

+In Native Mode for Microsoft 365, all Yammer files must be stored in SharePoint.
+Having one consistent location for files makes them easier to access for both end users and admins.

+1. Export files stored in Azure.
+Make sure you export and verify all files stored in Azure before starting the Tool.
+2. Download the User and Group Activity Report, which provides a list of all files that will be migrated to SharePoint from Azure and automatically deleted from Azure cloud storage files within 30 days after the Tool completes its work.

+>[NOTE]
+>Only the latest version of the file is migrated to SharePoint from Azure, and the version history is not copied.
+The follower count is not copied.
+Users can no longer mark files as official.

 ## To prepare files for migration